 DAY 2: A national laboratory, an amazing arboretum and bowling

 After breakfast at the hotel, head to the U.S. Department of Energy’s Argonne National Laboratory in Lemont.
 Argonne traces its birth from Enrico Fermi’s secret charge — the Manhattan Project — to create the world’s first self-sustaining nuclear reaction.
 Today’s lab is hosted in Argonne’s Learning Center, a unique space comprising student labs, classrooms and a computer lab that sits inside the control room of one of the first high-energy particle accelerators in the world.
 Each learning lab is shaped not just by the areas of research Argonne pursues, but also by the way researchers go about their work in those areas.

 Explore environmental science at the 1,700-acre Morton Arboretum in Lisle.
-With over 220,000 live plants, the options are endless!
-A variety of instructor-led courses include Plant Structural Adaptations where students use scientific instruments to examine how abiotic factors influence the life cycles and characteristics of plants.
-Woodland Ecosystem Study explores the layers of the forest and interdependence of the plants and animals that live there.
-In Restoration Stewards education guides lead your group in a restoration service project.
+With over 220,000 live plants, the options are endless.
+A variety of instructor-led courses include Plant Structural Adaptations, where students use scientific instruments to examine how abiotic factors influence the life cycles and characteristics of plants, while Woodland Ecosystem Study explores the layers of the forest and interdependence of the plants and animals that live there.

 Tonight, choose from high-energy activities such as Brunswick Bowl, Dave & Buster’s or American Ninja Warrior Park.